Quick Start Guide

 atlas/identity/user.mdin your vault contains your profile.
 You can read and edit it directly.

 Atlas stores long-term facts in atlas/memory/long-term/facts.md — organized into sections for facts, goals, relationships, and projects.
-Everything is in plain markdown, so you can always read or edit it yourself.
+Everything is in plain markdown on your own device, so you can always read or edit it yourself.

 What to Do Next